phalcon/documentation/docs/application-cli.md

 - - -

 ## Overview
 CLI stands for Command Line Interface.
 CLI applications are executed from the command line or a shell prompt.
-One of the benefits of CLI applications is that they do not have a view layer (only potentially echoing output on the screen) and can be run more than one at a time.
+One of the benefits of CLI applications is that they do not have a view layer (only potentially echoing output on the screen) and can be run more than once at a time.
 Some common usages are cron job tasks, manipulation scripts, import data scripts, command utilities, and more.

 ### Structure
 You can create a CLI application in Phalcon, using the `Phalcon\Cli\Console` class.
 This class extends from the main abstract application class and uses a directory in which the `Task` scripts are located. `Task` scripts are classes that extend `Phalcon\Cli\Task` and contain the code that needs to be executed.